Alex-Ueki/Anime-SR/README.md

 Performance Metric for this framework is [Peak Signal-to-Noise ratio](https://en.wikipedia.org/wiki/Peak_signal-to-noise_ratio)
 Images drawn from the Riding Bean anime, where each training pair is a naively upscaled SD image with a true HD image.
+Models were trained to predict either full images or residual images (the difference between the SD and HD)

 Training Set: 66 pairs of 1920x1080 .dpx Frames, tiled into 60x60 segments with 2-pixel borders
 Validation Set: 18 pairs of 1920x1080 .dpx Frames, tiled into 60x60 segments with 2-pixel borders